jdelia/frontend-nanodegree-feedreader/README.md

 ## Documentation

-To run the test, visit the [demo](https://github.com/jdelia/frontend-nanodegree-feedreader/) page.
+To see it in action, visit the [demo](https://jdelia.github.io/frontend-nanodegree-feedreader/) page.

 If you want to explore the code and try it locally,